 A lot of integrations can be custom-made or configured via API’s and such.
 So everybody will say they can do it.
 But why not be a bit more practical and look for out-of-the-box integration with a simple setup.
 And the possibility for Managed onboarding.
 So an onboarding team will take you through the steps and quicker implementation.
 The key here is speed and cost.
 No need for extensive I.T. implementation.

 It doesn’t matter how many integrations an eCommerce email marketing solution has, but you DO want to have some other customers with the same eCommerce platform also using the email / automation software, this means they have an expertise in your sector and will understand your business better.

-The most popular eCommerce platforms like WooCommerce, Shopify, Magento, BigCommerce, Prestashop, Opencart, etc, the depth of the integration can differ greatly.
+Even with the best eCommerce platforms like WooCommerce, Shopify, Magento Commerce, BigCommerce, Prestashop, Opencart, etc, the depth of the integration can differ greatly.

 What you want at the least is: